 - Include unsubscribe options or create a separate unsubscribe page or "manage" page (see below).
 In all cases, the page must include clear and simple directions for unsubscribing.

-Writing Email Headers
+Develop Engaging Email Headers

-- Use a clear and consistent From header in each of your mailings.
+- Use a clear and consistent "From" header in each of your mailings.
 Use your organization's name and a valid email address.
 Use this header for all mailings; it should not change when different people send out the electronic mailing.

-- Include the recipient's name and email address in the To field (e.g., "John Doe" <firstname.lastname@example.org>).
+- Include the recipient's name and email address in the "To" field (e.g., "John Doe" <firstname.lastname@example.org>).
 This format is the industry standard for mailing lists.

 - Ensure that your subject line is accurate and, ideally, compelling.
 Industry research suggests that subject lines 45-55 characters in length are best.